 The Petersen Split Squat is one of two Split Squat variations that I use were the rear leg is the primary mover.
 In the case of the Petersen Split Squat the primary task of the exercise is to activate the vastus medialis

-The Petersen Split Squat is named after Canadian Physiotherapist Carl Petersen who traveled with the Canadian Alpine Ski National Team for 15 years and became known for using various exercises variations – most famously the Petersen Stepup – to strengthen the Vastus medialis and that way increase knee stability dramatically which led to a decrease in the very common knee injuries in Alpine SkiingDue to the ratio of concentric to eccentric overload the Petersen Split Squat is not an exercise that will strengten or hypertrophy the Vastus Medialis much.
-Its a exercise that is excellent to activate the fibers of the Vastus medialis.
-Which will combined with an exercise group like the squat that overloads the Vastus medialis in the eccentric over a great range, lead to a stronger and bigger Vastus medialis.
+The Petersen Split Squat is named after Canadian Physiotherapist Carl Petersen who traveled with the Canadian Alpine Ski National Team for 15 years and became known for using various exercises variations - most famously the Petersen Stepup - to strengthen the Vastus medialis and that way increase knee stability dramatically which led to a decrease in the very common knee injuries in Alpine SkiingDue to the ratio of concentric to eccentric overload the Petersen Split Squat is not an exercise that will strengten or hypertrophy the Vastus Medialis much.
+Its an exercise that is excellent to activate the fibers of the vastus medialis.
+Which will combined with an exercise group like the squat that overloads the vastus medialis in the eccentric over a great range, lead to a stronger and bigger vastus medialis.

 When executing the Petersen Split Squat following pointers are essential to get the desired training effect:

 - Place the shin of the front leg on the edge of a flat bench, so the shin of the front leg is fixed at a 90° angle to the floor

 - Turn the toes of the rear leg out by 5° to 15°

 - Bent the knee of the rear leg during the eccentric for about 60°

 - Then extend the knee during the concentric by pressing through the ball of the big toe of the rear leg upwards

 - Fully extended the knee of the rear leg at the top

 - Through the whole movement focus on the rear leg doing the work